If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 A short cruise can be a brilliant way to try out a new cruise ship or cruise line.
 Short cruises are often very affordable and are able to fit around the rest of your life because they are so short.

-That said, any short cruise shouldn’t be taken as a representation of a longer cruise, there are many things that are different between short and long cruises even if the cruises are on the same cruise line.
+That said, any short cruise shouldn’t be taken as a representation of a longer cruise with that cruise line.

 Free Insiders Cruise Line Guide